varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

-A comprehensive design system would have all the aspects listed above; not only a style guide or a library but documentation and helpful tools for all the practices to follow, outlined and tuned processes for achieving the goals and to smoothen the routines as well as own community-related documentations, instruments, and actions.
+A comprehensive design system would have all the aspects listed above; not only a style guide or a library but documentation and helpful tools for all the practices to follow, outlined and tuned processes for achieving the goals and helping the routines as well as own community-related documentations, instruments, and actions.

 Creating and maintaining the design system is not limited to making visual designs and coding but does include service design, project and community management.
-Moreover, being tightly connected to brand and business of the company, the methods of running the design system have to be tailored for specific organization and teams.
-These are the topics for many more articles and discussions (yet published [Maintaining design systems with proper user research](https://medium.com/elisa-design/maintaining-design-systems-with-user-research-3ba5feafc336) and presented [Building design systems that leverage your designers, developers, and products](http://varya.me/design-systems-thinking/)).
+Moreover, a design system  tightly connected to brand and business of the company, so the methods of running it have to be tailored for the specific organization and its teams.
+These are the topics for many more articles and discussions (yet published [Maintaining design systems with proper user research](https://medium.com/elisa-design/maintaining-design-systems-with-user-research-3ba5feafc336) and presented [Building design systems that leverage your designers, sdevelopers, and products](http://varya.me/design-systems-thinking/)).

 <i>